-The Puppet is open source software that is used for software configuration management that runs on systems similar to that of UNIX.
+Puppet is open-source software that is used for software configuration management that runs on systems similar to that of UNIX.
 It is secure and scalable to use.
-It provides automation features in DevOps and Cloud environment.
+It provides automation features in DevOps and Cloud environments.

 Q10.
 What is automounting in Linux?